xavsln/meet/README.md

 - Add app shortcut to the home screen.
 - View a chart showing the number of upcoming events by date.

-# 3. How to get the project running
+# 3. Link to the online Project

 Check the following url: https://xavsln.github.io/meet/